Hepatitis C Kidney Transplant a Blessing For Lee Manns

 “The optimal transplant comes from someone who is alive and healthy.
 If someone has a living donor, they can be transplanted right away.
 For others, it can be years, and they may not make it,” said Dr. Mehrotra.
 “For anyone willing to consider it, hepatitis C transplants significantly increase their chances of getting a kidney.”

 Lee continues to take antirejection medications and regularly sees the transplant team.
-Retired from chaplaincy, she spends time with her husband of 51 years, Ernest, serving as a deaconess in the United Methodist Church, creating string art, and growing orchids.
+Retired from chaplaincy, she spends time with her husband of more than 50 years, Ernest, serving as a deaconess in the United Methodist Church, creating string art, and growing orchids.

 “I feel great.
 I have energy and the ability to concentrate,” she said.
 “The transplant is a real blessing.”